sartak/advent-of-code/2023/README.md

 println!("{x}");
 ```

-This is what algebra looks like at 2:30am.
+This is what counts for algebra at 2:30am.

 (TODO: Construct those values from the input.)